 Creating Unique String Variants in the GDN

 By default, the Smartling Global Delivery Network (GDN) captures only the text of a string, including markup, to create each unique string.
-This means that repetitions of identical strings are not considered unique, which is help you save money when translating your website.
+This means that repetitions of identical strings are not considered unique.

 In some cases, you may need to translate repetitions of an identical string differently in certain elements on your site.
 This article covers methods you can use to identify variants on your website that will create unique strings for translation within a specific elements or page.

 For example, you may want to translate the word "Watch" that appears on a button to watch a video on your website differently than the word "Watch" on a product detail page for a wrist watch.